sinapinto/ricehalla/README.md

 This application is rendered on both the client and server for performance, accessibility, and SEO benefits.
-[Universal Javascript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.kexqan3d7) makes this managable, enabling the client and server to share code.
-The frontend is built using React and the backend is a Node.js server and a Postgres database.
+[Universal Javascript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.kexqan3d7) makes this manageable, enabling the client and server to share code.
+The frontend is built using React and the backend is a Node.js server and a SQL database.

 ## Core technologies